 Mastering the LSAT

 Your Law School Admission Test (LSAT) score is a major determinant of whether you get accepted into law school and which schools will admit you.
 The LSAT tests your reading comprehension and analytical and logical reasoning skills.
-As of September 2019, it is administered digitally.
-The LSAT is offered six times per year (June, July, September, November, January, and March).
-Refer to the LSAC site for testing locations.
-This multiple-choice exam contains five 35-minute sections, out of which four count towards your score.
+It is administered digitally.
+Normally, the multiple-choice LSAT is offered six times per year (June, July, September, November, January, and March) at testing centers (refer to the LSAC site for locations) and contains five 35-minute sections, out of which four count towards your score.
 One section is experimental, but you will not know which one it is.
 The test is scored on a scale of 120-180.
 Never take the LSAT for practice!
 Some schools average your scores if you take the LSAT more than once; many do not favor multiple scores at all, especially if the second score is lower.

 Most applicants plan to take the LSAT in June of the year preceding law school entry in order to send completed applications as early as possible.
 Many schools practice rolling admissions, giving early applicants an advantage.
 Register for the LSAT as soon as possible to reserve a spot at your first-choice test site.
 If you’re taking the June test, determine where you will be living before you register.
 After registration, don’t throw the LSAT Registration book away!
 You’ll need to refer to it later.

 Prepare for the LSAT and plan to take it only once.
 Don’t take the test unprepared, and don’t take the real test for practice.
 Schools treat multiple scores differently but most will average all scores.
 The actual LSAT costs $190.
 Many LSAT preparation methods exist, including private courses—either in-person ($1000+) or online ($600-1200)—self-prep ($50-375), and private tutoring ($2000+).
 Practice LSATs are available on campus each semester.